arnavzedian/portable-components/readme.md

 Note: Handle localstorage in a asynchronous way

 # How it works
-It detects which platform it is running on.
-If it is react-native, react-native modules are used otherwise borswer apis are used. for example div is used on web and View is used on react-native.
-It also adds support for dataset, onClick
+It encapluates react-native api in a way that makes it behave as web API.
+So, things like onClick, dataset, target.value will work out of the box.

 # Benefits
-* with react-native you can't have text inside view but with this package you can Just use styled.div
+* With react-native you can't have text inside view but with this package you can Just use styled.div
-* it suports vw, vh, vmin, vmax without making any changes
+* It suports vw, vh, vmin, vmax without making any changes

 # caveats
 * If you are not already using styled-components this project won't be useful to you, first switch to styled-compoents to make use of this package